- Children Diagnosed With Cancer: Financial and Insurance Issues

-Has general information, qualification criteria, and details on how to apply for program benefits (such as Social Security Disability Income and Supplemental Security Income if you cannot work).
+For general information, qualification criteria, and details on how to apply for program benefits (such as Supplemental Security Income).
 Makes referrals to local SSA and Medicare/Medicaid offices

 TANF and State Health Departments – US Department of Health and Human Services